Archive for May, 2008

 I wrote my name third place after someone quit to attend.
 Great!

-This critique was very useful and helpful designing typeface.
+This critique was very useful and helpful learning designing typeface.
 Not only I got several opinions from three critics but also it was useful to hear the opinions to the other designers.

 I could understand easily where he important point was or how I should compare with the difference in the element.
 I’m pretty sure it is worth listening.